Ruvyrom/Ruvomain-Pixel6/README.md

 - **Result:** Even with a degraded battery, the Ruvomain Protocol ensures 4h SOT and optimized standby drain.

 ---
-*My other project on github for [Samsung Galaxy S24+ stock OneUI 8.5](https://github.com/Ruvyrom/Ruvomain-Protocole)*
+*My other project on github for [URAAM - Universal Ruvomain ADB Apps-Manager](https://github.com/Ruvyrom/Ruvomain-Protocole) for all Android devices*

 *Stay clean, stay fast, stay Ruvomain!* 🚀